To Tithe Or Not To Tithe: Is Tithing Still Required After The Resurrection?

 Arguments for Why Tithing Is No Longer Required

 For the reasons below, I am completely against the tithe as a legal requirement.
-However I see nothing wrong when you cheerfully give 10% simply because you want to.
+However, I see nothing wrong when you cheerfully give 10% simply because you want to.

-Tithing References After The Resurrection
+Tithing References After the Resurrection

-Why were they all silent on this matter?
 Some insist that Paul never mentioned tithing because such would be obvious to his audience.
 In other words, the Jews of his day knew all about this requirement, so it would be like telling your own grandmother how to suck eggs.
 Useless.

 Tithing Before Moses and the Law